aasaish/DEP/README.md

-I am currentky doing me internship in web-development at DEP. and in this repository all the tasks taht are assigned to me will be uploaded
+I am currentky doing my internship in web-development at DEP.
+And in this repository all the tasks that are assigned to me will be uploaded